Inserer-Pseudo/SiteWebFormulaire_demo/README.md

 # Access
 $ cd projet_tp

-# Install dependencies
-$ yarn

 # Run the project
-$ yarn start
+$ symfony server:start

-# The server will initialize in the <http://localhost:3000>
+# The server will initialize in the <http://localhost:8001/super/page>
 ```

 ## :memo: License ##